Derek Shelton

-Derek Lee Shelton (born July 30, 1970) is an American professional baseball catcher, first baseman and coach who currently serves as the manager for the Minnesota Twins of Major League Baseball (MLB).
+Derek Lee Shelton (born July 30, 1970) is an American professional baseball manager who currently serves as the manager for the Minnesota Twins of Major League Baseball (MLB).
 After his playing career in the New York Yankees organization ended in 1993, he coached and managed within the Yankees minor league system between 1997 and 2002.
 He then served as a minor league hitting coordinator for the Cleveland Indians starting in 2003.

 Shelton was the hitting coach for the Cleveland Indians from 2005 until 2009, and the Tampa Bay Rays from 2010 until 2016.
 Shelton then worked as the quality control coach for the Toronto Blue Jays in 2017.
 He was the bench coach for the Minnesota Twins from 2018 through 2019.
 He was then hired to be the manager of the Pittsburgh Pirates from 2020 to 2025.
-On October 30, 2025, Shelton was announced as the 15th manager of the Minnesota Twins.
+Shelton was hired prior to the 2026 season as the 15th manager of the Minnesota Twins.

 Amateur and collegiate career

-Shelton's father Ron coached baseball and freshman basketball while serving as an associate principal at Warren Township High School after his own professional playing career within the Baltimore Orioles organization ended.
-Derek Shelton received his first set of catcher's equipment at the age of three, and later graduated from Warren, where he played for his father's baseball teams.
-Shelton's mother Kathy was also a teacher.
-His brother is Craig.
+Shelton's father coached baseball and freshman basketball while serving as an associate principal at Warren Township High School after his own professional playing career within the Baltimore Orioles organization ended.
+Shelton received his first set of catcher's equipment at the age of three, and later graduated from Warren, where he played for his father's baseball teams.

 After graduating from high school, Shelton attended Southern Illinois University Carbondale where he played college baseball for the Salukis.
 In his sophomore year (1990), the Salukis won 49 games and the Missouri Valley Conference championship, and played in the NCAA Tournament.
 Shelton led the Missouri Valley Conference in 1991, his junior year, by throwing out 43% of opposing baserunners attempting to steal.
 While at SIU, Shelton earned a degree in criminal justice and minored in political science.